-- An allowance is made for reinsurance bad debt \$45k.
-The managers use the credit ratings of the club's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims. - An allowance is made for member bad debt \$131k.
-The managers make an estimate of the shortfall in respect of premiums already due or overdue from members who are in financial difficulty. - Reclassification of insurance receivables \$(60,873)k.
-Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due 9 months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet. - Risk margin \$15,037.
-A risk margin is included to allow for the cost of funding the solvency capital required to support the reserves until they fully run off, as follows: - The Solvency Capital Requirement (SCR) for premium risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the premium still to be earned.
-The SCR for reserve risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the square root of reserves still outstanding.
-The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the reserves still outstanding.
-The SCR for operational risk is assumed to be 3% of the reserves outstanding at all dates.
-The risk margin is calculated as the cost of funding the SCR over the remaining lifetime of the liabilities assuming a cost of capital of 6% per annum. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite \$645k.
+- An allowance is made for reinsurance bad debt \$nil.
+The managers use the credit ratings of the club's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims.
+At 20 February 2019 there have been no claims or reinsurance recoveries, so this amount is \$nil. - Reclassification of insurance receivables \$nil.
+Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due 9 months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet.
+At 20 February there is no premium debt, either due or not yet due. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite \$488k.
 An ENID loading of 2% is used for premium provisions, broadly equal to an increase in costs of 50% in crew claims that might be caused by legal or judicial changes in the most significant jurisdiction.
 Since the current policy year is broadly expected to break even, the premiums provision is close to zero.
+Discounting is applied using the risk free curves provided by EIOPA. - Risk margin \$1,620k.
+A risk margin is included to allow for the cost of funding the solvency capital required to support the business until all provisions are fully run off, as follows:

+The Solvency Capital Requirement (SCR) for premium risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the premiums still outstanding.
+The SCR charge for reserve risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the square root of the claims still outstanding.
+The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in future years in proportion.
+The SCR for operational risk is assumed to be 3% of the reserves outstanding at all dates.
+The risk margin is calculated as the cost of funding the SCR over the remaining lifetime of the provision liabilities assuming a cost of capital of 6% per annum.